foundriesio/docs/source/zephyr/branching.rst

    - The ``master`` branch in the :ref:`manifest repository
      <zephyr-branching-repo>` tracks the **latest** monthly ``ltd-YY.MM``
-     branches in the other Zephyr MicroPlatform repositories.
+     branches in the other Zephyr microPlatform repositories.

-   - Each month, Zephyr MicroPlatform repositories with upstreams, like Zephyr and mcuboot, **will** `rebase`_ **onto new upstream baseline commits** when new monthly branches are cut.
+   - Each month, Zephyr microPlatform repositories with upstreams, like Zephyr and mcuboot, **will** `rebase`_ **onto new upstream baseline commits** when new monthly branches are cut.

-   - Currently, updates to Zephyr MicroPlatform repositories without upstreams are always `fast-forward`_, even when new branches are cut.
+   - Currently, updates to Zephyr microPlatform repositories without upstreams are always `fast-forward`_, even when new branches are cut.
 However, in the future, these may also rebase.